hisaomlab/Fujita_eLife_2025/README.md

   - Expression analysis of Nsr1 and Rip1

 - **Raw_data/**
-  Data for figure generation (graphs) and raw gel images.
+  Data for figure generation (graphs) and raw gel images. including:
-  - **RNA-seq datasets** used for the analyses
+  - RNA-seq datasets used for the analyses
-  - **Proteome datasets** used for the analyses
+  - Proteome datasets used for the analyses
-  - **Data for figure generation** (graphs shown in the paper)
+  - Data for figure generation (graphs shown in the paper)
-  - **Raw gel data** corresponding to each figure
+  - Raw gel data corresponding to each figure

 - **Omics_analysis/**
-  Datasets and scripts required for the RNA-seq and proteome analyses.
+  Datasets and scripts required for the RNA-seq (Figure 3 and its figure supplements) and proteome analyses (Figure 4 and its figure supplements).
-  - RNA-seq analysis: Related to the graphs presented in Figure 3 and its figure supplements.
-  - Proteome analysis: Related to the graphs presented in Figure 4 and its figure supplements.

 ## Usage
 The scripts (including `.ipynb` notebooks) can be opened and executed in **Google Colaboratory** to reproduce the figures and analyses presented in the paper.